1st Maryland Infantry Regiment (Union): Service

 The 1st Maryland was organized at Baltimore, Maryland and 4 companies (A, B, C and D) were mustered into Union service on May 16, 1861.
 The regiment moved to Relay House on the Baltimore and Ohio Railroad where additional companies (E, F, G, H, I and K) were mustered between May 25 and May 27.
+While recruiting in the streets of Baltimore they hung a flag with the inscription "Recruiting office for the First Maryland Avengers.”

 The regiment's first commanding officer was Colonel John Reese Kenly, a Baltimore attorney who had served in Mexican–American War as a major of volunteers.
 When Kenly was promoted to Brigadier Genreral in August 1862, the new regimental commander was Colonel David Leroy Stanton.

 Battle of Front Royal

 In March 1862 the 1st Maryland was assigned to Maj.
 Gen. Nathaniel Banks forces operating in the Shenandoah Valley.
-The regiment was station at Front Royal on May 23, 1862, when it was attacked by Maj.
+The regiment was stationed at Front Royal on May 23, 1862, when it was attacked by Maj.
 Gen. Stonewall Jackson's Army of the Valley.
 Surprised and outnumbered, the 1st Maryland put up a stubborn rearguard action during which Col. Kenly was wounded.
 Union casualties were 83 killed and wounded, and 691 captured.
 The prisoners were paroled in September 1862.

 The battle is notable in that the Union 1st Maryland had been attacked by their fellow Marylanders, the Confederate 1st Maryland Infantry, CSA.
-This is the only time in United States military history that two regiments of the same numerical designation and from the same state have engaged each other in battle.
 After hours of desperate fighting the Southerners emerged victorious.
 When the prisoners were taken, many men recognized former friends and family.
 According to J. J. Goldsborough, who would go on to write the history the Maryland Line in the Confederate Army:

 nearly all recognized old friends and acquaintances, whom they greeted cordially, and divided with them the rations which had just changed hands.